pgattic/hackathon-2022/README.md

 It should run in a Python environment just fine given these packages are installed.
 However, compiling is a little bit hacky, but it works!

-## Compiling for Windows:
+## Compiling:

+1. Make sure you have the Python package PyInstaller installed

-On Windows machine: `pyinstaller hc-analysis.spec` from within the repo's folder
+2. Run `pyinstaller hc-analysis.spec` from within the repo's folder (theoretically works the same for Windows, Linux and macOS provided the prerequisites are all met)

-> Note: You may get an error related to manually importing Prophet or vega-datasets, this is due to the fact that we added the whole libraries to the repo to be manually included (related to a bug with pyinstaller not automatically detecting their uses).
-You can fix this by replacing them with a copy of your installation of Prophet and vega-datasets in the "manual-imports" folder (usually found in `C:\Users\\[$USER]\AppData\Local\Programs\Python\Python310\Lib\site-packages` on Windows)
+> **Note:** You may get an error related to importing the Python libraries Prophet or vega-datasets, this is because PyInstaller is bad at recognizing imported Python libraries from the code.
+You can fix this by placing a copy of your installation of Prophet and vega-datasets in the code's "manual-imports" folder (usually found from `C:\Users\\[$USER]\AppData\Local\Programs\Python\Python310\Lib\site-packages` on Windows or `~/.local/lib/python3.10/site-packages/` on Linux)

 # Contributors